Pulitzer Prize-winning Indian photojournalist Danish Siddiqui killed in Afghanistan | Law-Order

 ''We are deeply saddened to learn that our photographer, Danish Siddiqui, has been killed in Afghanistan,'' Reuters President Michael Friedenberg and Editor-in-Chief Alessandra Galloni said in a statement.

-He was embedded with Afghanistan's special forces in Kandahar province when they came under attack on Friday morning.
+He was embedded with Afghanitan special forces in Kandahar province when they came under attack on Friday morning.

 ''Danish was an outstanding, Pulitzer prize-winning journalist, a devoted husband and father, and a much-loved colleague.
 Our thoughts are with his family at this terrible time,” they said.